-• Municipal Alcohol Policy: This policy is in place to regulate the use of alcohol on municipal lands and buildings, including community halls.
+Municipal Alcohol Policy: This policy is in place to regulate the use of alcohol on municipal lands and buildings, including community halls.
 The Township has recently begun a comprehensive review of this policy last updated in 2008.
 This review was prompted by a noticeable trend toward more alcohol-related rentals by non-residents, sometimes resulting in large crowds and damage to the facilities.
 Between 2018 and 2022, 83% of hall rentals were from non-residents.
-An updated policy is necessary to ensure a safe environment for users, allowing residents to continue to enjoy the facilities and protecting the Township from undue risks (which ultimately
+An updated policy is necessary to ensure a safe environment for users, allowing residents to continue to enjoy the facilities and protecting the Township from undue risks (which ultimately come at a financial cost to the community).
+One option would be to limit the Township's exposure by significantly reducing the number of alcohol-related events which, in turn, would offer a greater ability to run community-based programming.
+The policy review is not intended to respond to the recently Liquor License Act reforms that allow municipalities to permit alcohol consumption in parks and public spaces, though this could become part of a future review.

-- come at a financial cost to the community).
-One option would be to limit the Township's exposure by significantly reducing the number of alcohol-related events which, in turn, would offer a greater ability to run community-based programming. - Allocation Policies: Allocation policies ensure fair and transparent access to priority groups such as residents.
+Allocation Policies: Allocation policies ensure fair and transparent access to priority groups such as residents.
 Some municipalities prioritize youth access during prime time and base allocation on registration levels, which allows for emerging groups to receive fair access to facilities.
 The Township does not currently have a policy specific to the allocation of facility spaces such as the Royal Distributing Athletic Performance Centre and sports fields (instead relying on historical practices and allocations), but a more formal process may be required as community demand increases.
 Such a policy may be considered in tandem with the updated Fees and Charges Bylaw to align priorities for allocation/access with the fee structure, especially for non-resident and commercial users who do not contribute to the taxbase and/or profit from access to facilities (and thus should be charged higher fees and/or have more restricted access).
 The Township's 2019 MURF Business Plan contained elements of such an allocation policy and would serve as a good starting point.